How to Apply

-Mayor Benjamin welcomes new class of Mayor’s Fellows for spring session
+Mayor Benjamin welcomes new class of Mayor’s Fellows for summer session

 The Mayor’s Fellows assist with research in various areas and provide aid to the Mayor’s staff.
 To date, the Mayor’s Fellows program has had more than 250 students participate.

 Bailey Black (Charlotte, North Carolina) is a senior at the University of South Carolina where she is studying public relations and sport and entertainment management.
 Upon graduating, she hopes to work as a public relations practitioner for a major league sports team or a government agency.
 She enjoys being active on campus, volunteering in the community and working.
 In her free time, she enjoys running, dancing and cuddling with her precious dog, Fitzgerald.
 As a Mayor’s Fellow, Black hopes to gain first-hand knowledge on how the City of Columbia handles communications and crisis management.